waterprooftoaster/baitblock/README.md

    npm install
    ```

-2. Create a `.env.local` file with Supabase credentials:
+2. *** Optional: *** Create a `.env` file with Supabase credentials for data collection.
+This is not required for the extension to work.
+Don't forget to comment out the Supabase code.
    ```
    VITE_SUPABASE_URL=your_supabase_url
    VITE_SUPABASE_ANON_KEY=your_anon_key